College of Our Lady of the Elms logo

 Key Highlights

-• Transitioned to a co-educational institution, admitting men starting in the 1998-1999 school year.
+• Transitioned from a women's college to a co-educational institution, admitting men starting in the 1998-1999 academic year.

-• Upholds the motto "Viam Veritatis Elegi," meaning "I have chosen the way of truth."
+• Upholds the motto: "Viam Veritatis Elegi" (I have chosen the way of truth), guiding its educational philosophy.

 Timeline